JMcbeath1966/walking-womens-football/readme.md

 ### Content

-* Hamburger menu code in index.html page is taken from https://mdbootstrap.com/
+* Hamburger menu code in index.html page is taken from [MDBootstrap](https://mdbootstrap.com/)

 * Form section in signup.html page is predominantly source code taken from the Love Running project in the Code Institure programme.

-* Code snippet added from https://perishablepress.com/css-center-align-list-left-align-text/ that provides centering text for the div but aligning the bullet points to the left of an inline block.
+* Code snippet added from [Perishablepress.com](https://perishablepress.com/css-center-align-list-left-align-text/) that provides centering text for the div but aligning the bullet points to the left of an inline block.

 * Stack overflow was used to help provide a solution to changing the color of the navbar to match the color scheme of the webstie.
 I had struggled to find a solution and using stack overflow, it helped me realise I was working on a display element and therefore my CSS was not working as envisaged.
 My solution was to target the .navbar-light .navbar-toggler-icon image and amend the RGBA values to get the required color.

-* Stack overflow was used to correct an issue caused by placing an h3 header inside a table.
+* Stack overflow was also used to correct an issue caused by placing an h3 header inside a table.
 Once I understood the issue from the Stack overflow explanation is was simple to move the h3 above the table head to correct the problem.

-The remainder of the code is my own work!
+The remainder of the code is my own work

 ### Media

 Images provided by:

-* Hero Image - Norfolk Football Association - https://www.norfolkfa.com/news/2022/apr/26/norfolk-county-fas-second-ever-womens-walking-football-festival
+* Hero Image - Norfolk Football Association - [Here](https://www.norfolkfa.com/news/2022/apr/26/norfolk-county-fas-second-ever-womens-walking-football-festival)

-* Background Image for sign up page - CNN - https://cdn.cnn.com/cnnnext/dam/assets/181218174204-walking-football-photo-tease.jpg
+* Background Image for sign up page - CNN - [Here](ttps://cdn.cnn.com/cnnnext/dam/assets/181218174204-walking-football-photo-tease.jpg)

-* Video in playing.html page - YouTube - https://youtu.be/WSxTiscYTcA
+* Video in playing html page - YouTube - [Here](https://youtu.be/WSxTiscYTcA)

 ### Acknowledgements